 Are you still dealing with this it’s been two years?

 People throwing these comments and beliefs in your face will affect your mindset if you allow it.
 Regret, guilt, and shame will set in and can send you down a negative spiral of emotions faster than you can blink.

 I remember how I dealt with this.
 I’d stuff my emotions deep down as if it didn’t bother me to hear these comments.
 I wouldn’t tell them to shut up or that I didn’t want to discuss it or even change the subject.
 I let it hit my spirit and then sit in my body manifesting into self-doubt, sadness, overworking, and overthinking.
 Before I knew it nothing in my life was changing.
 I was doing things simply to keep their comments at bay.
 Eventually, I experienced emotional burnout and this will happen to you too.

-As an Empowerment coach for divorced women, I connect them to their internal GPS to speed up the healing process in order to shift the post-divorce mindset from emotional overwhelm to knowing how to handle the overbearing family members or friends, balancing singlehood with healing, self-esteem issues, and dating.
+As a Love Coach, I guide women on how to connect to their internal GPS to speed up the healing process in order to shift the post-divorce mindset from emotional overwhelm to knowing how to handle the overbearing family members or friends, balancing singlehood with healing, self-esteem issues, and dating.

 Life after divorce is a lot to handle and doing it alone isn’t necessary.